Go to Reviews.org US Edition

 I can’t really recommend the Flow Z13 to most consumers right now, but I wouldn’t be surprised if a follow-up from ASUS or an imitator from another gaming brand wins me over in the near future.

-More than a mere proof of concept, the ASUS ROG Flow Z13 is proof that tablet-based gaming isn’t just a stray experiment but an inevitable evolution that can stand alongside - and hold its own against - more traditional gaming laptops.
+More than mere proof of concept, the ASUS ROG Flow Z13 is proof that tablet-based gaming isn’t just a stray experiment but an inevitable evolution that can stand alongside - and hold its own against - more traditional gaming laptops.

 It’s unarguably too expensive for mainstream consumers, but enthusiasts seeking a different breed of portable gaming PC might find the unique combination of power and portability offered by the ROG Flow Z13 tempting in a way that nothing else on the market can match.